Ziang-Lu/RESTful-with-Flask/Bookstore Web Service Documentation.md

      *In this mechanism described above, we can simply provide a valid token to get a new token, and so on, ...*

-Thus, <u>we separate `auth_service` out from `bookstore_service` as a separate web service, which is responsible for user authentication, including user registration, token generation, and user authentication, etc</u>.
+Thus, <u>we separate a Flask-based `auth_service` out from `bookstore_service` as a separate web service, which is responsible for user authentication, including user registration, token generation, and user authentication, etc</u>.

 ***